fusion809/openra-mods-builder/README.md

 * unzip
 * xdg-utils

+Based on the Travis CI file of the OpenRA repository I would imagine genisoimage and fakeroot are also required to build the AppImage itself.
 Additionally the scripts themselves require bash's binary to be either present at /bin/bash or symlinked to it, and for patch and git to be within the system PATH.